 Direct Tire Pressure Monitoring System (dTPMS) uses physical sensors in tires to get tire pressure data.
 The sensor is mounted inside the valve or sometimes outside of the wheel if it’s an aftermarket product.

-Data collected by those sensors are sent wirelessly to central control unit.
-The data is then evaluated by the central control unit and send ir to the car computer for display.
+Data collected by those sensors are sent wirelessly to the central control unit.
+The data is then evaluated by the central control unit and sent to the car computer for display.

 dTPMS gives real-time data and can monitor the tire pressure even when the vehicle is not moving which is not possible in the case of iTPMS.
 Some dTPMS also give the data of wheel temperature.